 3.7.2.4.3.3.
-Fees paid to institutions for ancillary services

-In FIN1-SOURCE private fees on ancillary services, already included in rows E1 to E5, are reported separately in row E5b.
-Note that although fees for ancillary services are reported separately, it is desirable to include them in rows E1 to E5.
+Fees paid to institutions for ancillary services separately, it is desirable to include them in rows E1 to E5.
 Similar rows on ancillary services by source of funds are provided for the public sector (G5b) and for other private entities (H5b).